darksideoftheshmoo/rcell2/README.md

 -->

-## Installing the package
+## Installing the packages

-Install the packages using `remotes`, directly from the github repos:
+Install the packages using `remotes`, directly from the GitHub repos:

 ```
+# Install the remotes package if absent:
+if(!require(remotes)) install.packages("remotes")

 # rcell2 package
 remotes::install_github("darksideoftheshmoo/rcell2")